codingbychanche/MyAtari8BitSoftwareCollection/Readme.md

 - <b>AllAtrFiles</b>
 A file list of all the disk- image files in this collection This file can be used as input for my 'atdump'- tool to create	a set of executable '*.xex' files.
-Works for most of themachine language files contained in this collection.
+Works for most of the machine language files contained in this collection.

 Above mentioned tool and mor (e.g. show and analyze the directory of a dos 2.x disk) can be found here: